D2KLab/entity2vec/README.md

 - **_entity2vec_**, which generates a set of entity embeddings from Knowledge Graphs corresponding to different properties.
 Entity2vec can work with a set of pre-downloaded dumps or download them from a SPARQL endpoint.

-- **_entity2rec_**, which generates a set of recommended entities combining property-specific similarity scores obtained using entity2vec embeddings.

 ## Requirements

 - Python 2.7 or above